 The train crew is well versed in local history and is happy to answer your questions and, while on board, your family will also be treated to entertainment.
 A “gee-tar” player strolls through the cars singing songs of the Old West, and there is a staged train robbery and shoot-out.
 Be careful that your child doesn’t hand over his allowance to the “thieves,” as some children have been known to do!

-There are lots of way to enjoy this train trip, with one-way fares as well as several well-priced packages that include round-trip transportation, lodging and meals.
+There are lots of ways to enjoy this train trip, with one-way fares as well as several well-priced packages that include round-trip transportation, lodging and meals.

 The train offers six classes of service ranging from Coach Class to First Class, a Deluxe Observation Car with an upper-level glass-enclosed dome, a Luxury Dome Car and a Luxury Parlor Car with an open-air rear platform and plush seating.
 The newest offering is Pullman Class – an opportunity to ride in an original 1923 Harriman style coach car, where the seats flip so families can face each other.
 Snacks, depending on class of service, range from soft drinks to Continental breakfast service, to sparkling white wine and appetizers in the afternoons.
 For many years, between Memorial Day and Labor Day, the cars were pulled by early 20th century steam engines, but that was discontinued for environmental reasons and vintage 1950s diesel locomotives were used year round.
 In really big news for railfans, a 1906 and a 1923 steam engine has returned for limited service – check the website for their schedule.
 To reduce air polution, one (and soon both) of them are running on recycled waste vegetable oil, so the train might smell of french fries!

 Winter vacation packages and short stays are available through the Railway.
-Check the website to view the schedule (from mid-November to early January) of the themed Polar Express trains, which are always a sell-out.
-These evening train rides basically follow “The Polar Expresss” by Chris Van Allsburg with appearances by elves and others prior to a visit from you-know-who in his red hat.
-Along the route, passengers may enjoy a delivery of fresh baked cookies and hot chocolate, storytelling and singing, and myriad Christmas decorations.
-It’s very popular with grandparents so be sure to plan anhead and book their hotel rooms package early.
+Check the website to view the schedule (from early November to early January) of the themed Polar Express trains, which are always a sell-out.
+These 60-minute rides, twice on most evenings, basically follow “The Polar Express” book by Chris Van Allsburg, with appearances by elves and others prior to a visit from you-know-who in his red hat.
+Along the route, passengers may enjoy a delivery of fresh baked cookies and hot chocolate, storytelling and caroling, and myriad Christmas decorations.
+It’s very popular with grandparents so be sure to plan ahead and book their hotel rooms package early.